gaikwad-kunal/SSDLC/README.md

 ## SAST (Static Application Security Testing)

-SAST tools analyse source code to look for security issues in an application during non-running state, and are supported by a large number of languages.
+SAST tools analyze source code to look for security issues in an application during a non-running state and are supported by a large number of languages.
 They usually have quite a high false positive rate, due to the fact they cannot track data through an app, instead using a bit of guesswork to determine if flaws exist.

 * [SonarQube](https://www.sonarqube.org/)